elan-ev/opencast-php-library/README.md

 <b>NOTE:</b> Roles can be either an `Array` including each role, or a comma separated string!

 # `runAsUser($user)`
 Sometimes it is needed to perform the request with a disposable header of `X-RUN-AS-USER` containing the user id in order for Opencast to assume that this user has access right.
+This feature is added since v1.4.
 NOTE: This method <b>accepts</b> an `String` defining the user id to check against!
 ```php
 // With Opencast generic class